practicalli/clojure/docs/clojure-cli/execution-options.md

 > [clojure.main has other features, as covered in the REPL and main entrypoints article](https://clojure.org/reference/repl_and_main)) on clojure.org.

-## Run a rich terminal REPL with clojure.main
+### Rebel rich terminal UI

-[Rebel readline](https://practical.li/clojure/clojure-cli/repl/) provides a terminal UI REPL, providing auto-completion, function signatures, documentation, etc.
+[Rebel readline](/clojure/clojure-cli/repl/) provides a terminal UI REPL, providing auto-completion, function signatures, documentation, etc.

 `:repl/rebel` is an alias that includes nrepl, cider-nrepl and rebel-readline libraries, with a `:main-opts` to run the `rebel-readline.main/-main` function via `clojure.main`.